jeffreyc86/alteri-frontend/README.md

 # Alteri - Client

 Front end for [Alteri](https://github.com/jeffreyc86/alteri-demo/), an app connecting users in need of basic necessities to donors in their area.
-Built with a React front end, a Ruby on Rails back end, Redux for universal state management, ActionCable to integrate WebSockets, and all custom CSS.
+Built with a `React` front end, a `Ruby on Rails` & `PostgreSQL` back end, `Redux` for universal state management, `ActionCable` to integrate WebSockets, and all custom CSS.

 [Live Link](https://alteri-client.netlify.app/) / [Demo](https://www.loom.com/share/471914886e254936afc0976c14b0b3c2)